-Centre for Access is Australia’s leading training and development business around disability, access and inclusion.
+Centre for Access is Australia’s leading training business around disability, access and inclusion.

 Established in February 2015 by Thomas Banks who lives with mild Cerebral Palsy, Centre for Access was born to address and break down some of the barriers which still exist in our society.
+Through our work, we challenge the societal barriers and the ablest perceptions towards people with disabilities which we come across every day when we access the community.
 We offer a competitive edge and a unique perspective which is often unheard.

-Centre for Access training programs always end with a big dance party so you have to be ready to dance.
+Centre for Access workshops often ends with a big dance party so you have to be ready to dance.

 Centre for Access takes risks to have those confronting conversations which others won’t have.